PortableApps/Launcher/Other/Source/Manual/advanced/segments.rst

 Hooks
 -----

-Here is a list of the hooks which can be executed:
+Here is a list of the hooks which can be executed (in the order in which they are called:

 * ``.onInit``: things which must go in the NSIS ``.onInit`` function (see the `NSIS documentation`_ for details about ``.onInit``)